fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 ### Rendering without data

-**Fetch-Then-Render** is simple: the component can't be rendered without its data.
+**Fetch-Then-Render** is simple: a component can't be rendered without its data.

-However, if we use **Fetch-on-Render** or **Render-as-You-Fetch**, the component can be rendered without its data, so it has to care about showing some loading state.
+However, if we use **Fetch-on-Render** or **Render-as-You-Fetch**, a component can be rendered without its data, so it has to care about showing some "no-data" state.

 ### Fetching waterfalls